noraasicnarf/noraasicnarf/README.md

 Designed an AI-driven vehicle capable of navigating through environments autonomously using sensors and real-time data processing.

 ### 2. **Personal AI Device Assistant**
-Developed a personal assistant leveraging AI to interact with users and control hardware through voice commands and machine learning algorithms.
+Developed a personal assistant leveraging AI to interact with users and control hardware through voice commands and natural language processing.

 ### 3. **OpenAI Assistants API Java SDK**
 Currently building a Java SDK that simplifies interaction with OpenAI’s API, allowing developers to manage assistants and integrate conversational AI seamlessly.